LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 #### Design of Robot Head Module

-The Robot head the main control to link other module together : it will fetch the information from eye module, analysis the situation then ask face and body to do the related action.
+The Robot head is the main controller-hub to link all other modules together : it will fetch the information from eye module, analysis the situation then ask face and body to do the related action.
 Each robot can only have one head, if there is more than one robots in a subnet, the robot head can decide to connect to which eye nodes, face nodes and body nodes.
-We also provide the ability which allow two robot "Share" a same arm (one master and many slave), so for a robot arm, if the master head node is not send it a task, other slave node can also control it to finish some task.
-Once the master head request its arm do some task, the arm controller will clear all the slave's queued task in its task queue.
+We also provide the ability which allow two robot to "share" a same arm ( one master and many slaves ), so for a robot arm, if the master head node is not giving it a task, other slave node can also control it to finish some task.
+Once the master head request its arm do some tasks, the arm controller will clear all the slaves' queued tasks in its task queue.

-The Head module contents One decision maker and three type of client to communicate with other 3 module via UDP .
+The Head module contents one decision maker and three types of client to communicate with other 3 module via UDP .

 - **Decision maker** : The decision maker module is the center processer of the robot head, it will load several pre-set robot arm action playbook and config file.
 It will fetch the environment detection result from the eye module, collect user's command from the controller module then create the action tasks list and send to the robot arm module and update the face display.
 - **Eye Connection Client** : A communication client with a list of UDP clients used to connect multiple robot Eyes to fetch detection result.